Open-Argon/Chloride/src/translator/bytecode_spec.md

 6. instruction 4 and 5 loop for each argument.
 7. the offset of the bytecode of the function.
 8. the length of the bytecode of the function.

+## OP_IDENTIFIER

+initilises a function to a given register.

+1. the length of the identifer.
+2. the offset of the identifier.
+3. the index of the source location.